Foods that are Bad for Gallbladder – Overview

 8. Desserts high in sugar

-Beloved desserts like cheesecakes, ice cream, pudding, etc. are quite rich sources of fat.
-So unfortunately for people with a sweet tooth, they are out of the gallbladder-friendly food list.
+Beloved desserts like cheesecakes, ice cream, pudding, etc., are rich fat sources.
+So, unfortunately, people with sweet teeth are out of the gallbladder-friendly food list.

 Take-home points